ciruitbuilder/Rotating-Mirror-LIDAR-using-a-Time-of-Flight-Sensor/README.md

 The unipolar stepper motor driver was built by me using an array of NPN transistors and turning them on and off in order using an arduino board(same one used to gather distance data from the ToF sensor)

+The stepper motor is powered by the 9v battery and the arduino is powered by a usb cable connected to the laptop.

 MATERIALS REQUIRED: